Part 2. How to Manage Your Infrastructure as Code

 1Use "ec2-user" as the username to connect to the EC2 instance.
 This is the username you need to use with Amazon Linux AMIs.

-2Use the private key at ansible-ch2.key to authenticate to the instance.
-This is the private key of the EC2 key pair the playbook created in the previous section.
+2Use the private key at sample_app_ansible.key to authenticate to the instance.
+This is the private key the playbook saved in the previous section.

 3Skip host key checking so you don’t get interactive prompts from Ansible.